front-matter/invenio-rdm-starter/docs/index.md

 docker exec -it invenio-rdm-starter-worker-1 setup.sh
 ```

 Open a web browser and navigate to [https://localhost](https://localhost).
-One default admin user is created during setup: email `admin@inveniosoftware.org`.
-The password is generated randomly.
+One default admin user (email `admin@inveniosoftware.org`) is created during setup.
+Go to [https://localhost/lost-password/](https://localhost/lost-password/) to trigger a password reset - you find the reset link in the Docker Compose logs.

 ## Configuration